 10. Great North Museum

 Newcastle upon Tyne is a pretty simple place to get around, when you have grasped the layout of the place and understand the layout with the help of some local landmarks you will be able to get round with ease.
-You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
-If you wish to traverse greater distances across Newcastle upon Tyne there are other ways to get around.
+You can cover a lot of the city as a pedestrian but ensure not to venture into unknown territory at night.
+If you wish to traverse greater distances across Newcastle upon Tyne there are a few more options.
 Newcastle has a mass transit system called Tyne and Wear Metro.
 It consists of two lines with 60 stations and links the City Centre with the Airport.
 There is a good network of buses that tickets can be purchases to cover multiple journeys.
 There are plenty of Low Cost Car Rental companies in Newcastle upon Tyne, there is also the alternative to use Newcastle upon Tyne Taxis, where the driver can offer up local knowledge.
 What ever method you use to explore Newcastle upon Tyne ensure you see as much of it as you can.